akirak/fullstack-react-on-elysia-demo/README.md

-# Full-Stack Server-Rendered Elysia Application (with Astro)
+# React Server + Client Component on Elysia

 This is an example of full-stack [Elysia](https://github.com/elysiajs/elysia) application with both Server-Side Rendering (SSR) capability and client-side